What We Do

 Penn SHAPE Initiative for Student Wellness

-Chillax is a biannual program for Finals week to provide stress relief to students.
+Wellness Fest is a biannual program for finals week to provide stress relief to students.
 Highlights include free massages, cupcake decorating, board games, and a visit with puppies.

-Every year, GAPSA hosts a traditional Thanksgiving dinner for graduate students who can’t go home for the holiday, or who wish to experience a traditional American holiday dinner.
+Every year, GAPSA hosts a traditional Thanksgiving dinner for graduate students who are not able go home for the holidays, or who wish to experience a traditional American holiday dinner.

 Local Sporting and Cultural Events

-GAPSA purchases tickets to Philadelphia sports games, the Philadelphia Orchestra, and various Philadelphia theaters throughout the year.
-Tickets can be purchased by graduate students at a heavily subsidized rate.
+GAPSA purchases tickets to Philadelphia sporting events, local theater, concerts and various local events throughout the year.
+Tickets can be purchased by graduate and professional students at a heavily subsidized rate.

 Penn Mentoring Program